Posted: Sunday, March 1, 2020

 Why not move high school start time later?
 Under the existing bell schedule, high schools begin the day at 8:45 a.m. and end at 3:45 p.m.
 Moving the day’s end time any later would adversely impact high school students with jobs, athletic practices and competitions, and other extracurricular activities that take place after hours.
 Late starts to after-school activities is especially impactful for students with restricted licenses who cannot drive after 6 p.m. during daylight savings hours.
 Currently, our 3:45 end time is the latest for surrounding districts.
 As a result, students who compete in after-school events that take place in other districts (such as athletic competitions) would miss additional instructional time in the afternoon in an effort to arrive on time for those competitions.

 Why not flip times and have high schools start early?
 There are multiple reasons.
-One is that research has consistently determined that the adolescent brain does not function well early in the day and it is academically advantageous to start older students later in the day.
+Research (American Academy of Pediatrics, National Sleep Institute) shows that biological sleep patterns shift toward later times for both sleeping and waking during adolescence.
+Sleep is important for all children, but because of this shift, the adolescent brain does not function well early in the day and it is academically advantageous to start older students later in the day.
 Additionally, many parents in our county work in jobs with shifts that start at 7 a.m.
 They rely on high and middle school students to help get younger siblings ready for school and provide supervision after the parent has left for work.

 Why not hire more bus drivers?
 That would be great.
 We are constantly working to hire bus drivers and train them to earn a CDL (Commercial Driver’s License) with appropriate passenger certifications.
 The current Greenville unemployment rate is under 2% and close to an all-time low.
 To address the driver shortage, we have increased starting bus driver pay to $15.21 per hour, shortened the amount of time it takes to reach the top of the salary scale ($19.06), increased training opportunities, shortened the time it takes to train, and taken steps to improve the working conditions of our drivers.
 We continue to be about 50 drivers short, but even full staffing would not fix this problem without a time shift.